zyjjay/zyjjay/README.md

 ### I'm Jason, a third-year `Computer Engineering` student at the University of Toronto 🇨🇦

-Right now, I am on my internship as a SWE at Red Hat, working on Advanced Cluster Management.
+I am currently on my internship as a SWE at Red Hat, working on cluster management and security.

 - 💡 What I've worked on:
   - **NFTracker**: React web app to retrieve data about NFTs through the OpenSea API